-- In cartoons that are set in some snowy region, such as "Alpine Climbers" and "Mail Dog", there are instances when Pluto gets so cold he turns blue.
+- In cartoons that are set in some snowy region, such as "Alpine Climbers", "Lend a Paw" and "Mail Dog", there are instances when Pluto gets so cold that he turns blue.

 - The Voiceless/The Speechless: Sans his sole words in "The Moose Hunt" and "Mickey Steps Out", unless you count barking as dog talk.
 Occasionally, he would make panting sounds that sound similar to "yeah, yeah!"

 - Hilariously lampshaded in the 50's-era MAD spoof "Mickey Rodent" in which Pluted Pup laments being the only animal in the Walt Dizzy universe who can't talk, by way of holding up signs.